taci4min/CypherTestBin/README.md

 V. With the database up and running, try out these commands

 1.cph.txBlockNumber

-  2. cph.txBlockNumber
+2. personal.newAccount("1")

-  3. net
-    check how many other cypher nodes have connected to my cypher node

-  4. admin.peers
-    detail of connected peer pairs with my node

-  5. miner.content()
-    work's proof detail list

-  6. cph.accounts
+Among " " your should assign one password

+3.net

+4.admin.peers

+5.cph.accounts
     list all the accounts

-  7. personal.newAccount
-   Between the quotation marks (“ ”) assign one (1) password.

-  8.cph.getBalance(...)
+6.cph.getBalance(...)
 cph.getBalance("0x2dbde7263aaaf1286b9c41b1138191e178cb2fd4")
    The string of “ 0x2dbde7263aaaf1286b9c41b1138191e178cb2fd4” is your wallet account.
 This	wallet account string you shoud copy and store it when you executiong comand “ personal.newAccount(...) “; also your can using command “ cph.accounts ” to find if from  serveal acccounts.

-  9.Abount miner work
+7.Abount miner work
 Miner’work is to find a proof of work which will be called candidate according to latest parent txBlockNumber.Through finding one candidate to get the chance that can be chosen into committee as leader or member.To take part in consensus without banzantium you account will be get reward.

 a.miner.start(1, "0x2dbde7263aaaf1286b9c41b1138191e178cb2fd4")